SANTA ELENA CLOUD FOREST RESERVE

 VIDA is cooperating with the Santa Elena, part of the goal of the reserve is work with local schools in educational classes and educational visits to the area, it is important to increase the relation of the community to protect the area.
 Costa Ricans and foreigners volunteer help for make true this process.
 Mainly the work is focusing for trails construction and maintenance, sign construction, interpretation and teaching English.
 The volunteers spent around 8 weeks and stay in the community with local families as part of them.
 By staying in the homes of local Costa Rican families, volunteers provide some additional income for the duration of their stay.
 For education, the locals see learning English as an excellent tool to help themselves prepare for a better treating of their visitors.

 VIDA collaborate at the volunteers with the coordination of the local transportation and coordination with the reserve related to the accommodation with the host family, works and details.
 Accommodation once they arrive at the country and previous to their departure.
-Volunteers will cover their personal expenses and personal insurance and extra costs as taxes ($26) once their leave the country.
+Volunteers will cover their personal expenses and personal insurance.

 For more information please contact us at: firstname.lastname@example.org